-What we see now is a debate between those of us who see an EU politician, immigrant, local person, tourist or someone different to us in a positive, tolerant way, versus those who react with more fear of the unknown.
-This looks set to continue for some time, both here in the UK and around the world.
+What we saw in the debate was those of us who see an EU politician, immigrant, local person, tourist or someone different to us in a positive, tolerant way, versus those who reacted with more fear of the unknown.

 For some people meeting strangers, often with different languages and ways of life is very exciting, and the essence of travel, for others it’s quite naturally a little scary.
 How we choose to manage this - whether you are an experienced traveller, like me, heading to Kenya to be hosted by the Maasai on safari, or a young family on your way to Spain for the first time – is more important than how much cash we have or what type of holiday we book.

 What excites me about responsible tourism is that no matter what type of holiday we choose it brings people together in a fair and respectful way.
 Through responsible tourism we have the power to create positive, optimistic opportunities to counter a growing climate of mistrust around the world.

 Regardless of the type of holiday we choose or can afford, as Westerners we often have the habit of thinking we know best, that our ways of doing things and our focus on being on time are universal.
 We learn little travelling this way.
 Travellers who instead develop the habit of asking questions, being open minded, curious and respectful find it’s reciprocated and their holiday is enriched.

 We recognise the role tourism can play in fostering understanding between people of different cultures and backgrounds.
 We are upping our game and so too must everyone who believes in a tolerant world when every stranger is a potential friend and ally.